 Digital innovations like NDC enable airlines to control their brand.

-Digitized airlines will experience non-stop innovation.
+Digital airlines experience non-stop innovation.

 The AirBand wearable, which is offered at check-in on domestic and international routes, contains a chip that is scanned “at key stages of the journey to trigger text notifications to up to five nominated contacts”.
-The wearable is compulsory for children travelling alone aged between 5 and 11, but optional for those up to 16 years of age.
+The wearable is compulsory for children traveling alone aged between 5 and 11, but optional for those up to 16 years of age.

 Agile data enables the C-Suite to change direction fast.

 And there’s the changing nature of data itself.
-Who would have thought even two years ago that Artificial Intelligence chatbots would be answering consumer questions and booking their flights?
-Our blog post ‘Tomorrow’s Travelers Aren’t Interested In Your Website’ gives an insight into how airlines are going to have to re-think their marketing platform in the near future.
+Who would have thought even five years ago that Artificial Intelligence chatbots would be answering consumer questions and booking their flights?
+Of course, the key to becoming more agile is to have real-time access to data.
+It’s the enabler of digital transformation for airlines.

-FAQ.
-What are the barriers for carriers to achieving airline digital transformation?
+What barriers are preventing airline digital transformation?

 Here are the answers to some of the most frequently asked questions about implementing a digital transformation.